AzkabanAdmin/WorkoutBuddy/README.md

 - **To add new triggers:**
   Modify `events.lua` or `reminder_events.lua`.

-### Automation
+### Custom Events

-The *Automation* tab lets you create custom triggers and conditions, similar to WeakAuras.
-A condensed set of these controls also appears in the General tab so you can tweak triggers alongside the built-in event checkboxes.
-Each trigger listens for a game event and can run optional Lua code.
-Conditions combine multiple triggers using `AND`/`OR` logic and can either suggest a workout or open the reminder frame.
-Use this system for advanced workflows without editing code.
-You can reorder triggers and conditions with **Up** and **Down** buttons, and the event dropdown now offers a larger selection including quest, combat and bag events.
+Use the **Add Custom Event** buttons in the General tab to create advanced triggers and conditions.
+This opens a separate window where you can edit triggers (events) and combine them into conditions using `AND`/`OR` logic.
+Conditions may either suggest a workout or open the reminder frame.
+Each custom event appears as a checkbox next to the built-in options so you can enable, edit, or delete it at any time.

 - **To extend the default workout library:**
   Edit `config/workout_library.lua` and ensure the configuration UI can reference new categories.